apache/commons-rdf/src/site/markdown/introduction.md

 As we see above, given a `BlankNode` instance it is perfectly valid to ask the same `Graph` about further triples relating to the `BlankNode`.
+(Asking any other graph will probably not give any results).

 ### Blank node labels

-In Commons RDF it is also possible to create a blank node from a _name_ - which can be useful if you don't want to keep (or look up) the `BlankNode` instance to later add statements about the same node.
+In Commons RDF it is also possible to create a blank node from a _name_ or _label_ - which can be useful if you don't want to keep or retrieve the `BlankNode` instance to later add statements about the same node.

-Let's first delete the old BlankNode statements:
+Let's first delete the old `BlankNode` statements:

 ```java
 graph.remove(null,null,someone);